George Carmont: Early life

 Carmont was born in Auckland, New Zealand.
 He was educated at De La Salle College, Mangere East.

+Club career

-Playing career
+Youth career

 Carmont's junior club was the Otahuhu Leopards in the Auckland Rugby League competition.

-Newcastle Knights (2004–2007)
+Newcastle Knights

 Carmont made his professional rugby league début for the Newcastle Knights, against the Melbourne Storm on 11 March 2004.
 He appeared in 83 games and scored 33 tries along with becoming a popular player with the fans.